16 Mega Mansions That are Outrageously Nice (& Priced!)

 - 75,000 square feet of living space across 4 homes

 - 20 bedrooms & 24 bathrooms total

-We're talking about private access elevators with biometric scanners, underground parking for 18 cars, security system throughout, spa rooms, and much more.
+We're talking about private access elevators with biometric scanners, underground parking for 18 cars, security system throughout, spa rooms, and many more types of rooms you can't even dream of.
 It even has a 30,000 gallon aquarium.
 That alone probably costs more than my home.

 5. 18-19 Kensington Palace Gardens ($70.5 million)